top of page

-We are open for daily programs --
+We are open for daily programs by appointment--

 Call us at 860-873-1895 Thursday through Sunday to schedule a booking